 Sometimes seemingly helpful social media threads on hurricane prep can digress into a huge echo chamber.
 It’s usually the most alarmist friends who contribute to these conversations, too!

-While it’s good to know what’s going on and what your friends are doing, if you want to stay sane during the storm, talk to your level-headed friends so you can stay grounded.
+While it’s good to know what’s going on and what your friends are doing, if you want to stay sane during the storm, talk to more your level-headed friends so you can stay grounded.

 2. Don’t Believe Everything You See on TV.

 Hurricanes, tornados, and other natural disasters are a ratings bonanza!
 Local meteorologists live for these kinds of stories- you can feel pretty hardcore shooting a standup with the wind whipping up your hair.
 And who doesn’t love the feel-good human interest stories of a local hero getting in a canoe to rescue a family of puppies from the flooding?

 There’s nothing wrong with keeping up with the news, or this type of educational entertainment.
 Just be sure you watch with a discerning eye.